The Best Yarn For Summer Clothes – 9 Things To Consider When Choosing

 As to which is the best yarn for summer clothes when it comes to washing, plant fibres such as linen and hemp are the best choice.

 They both actually become softer the more you wash them.
-This is because both of these yarns are made predominantly from cellulose of their respective plants.
+This is because both of these yarns are made predominantly from the cellulose of their respective plants.

 Cellulose is what holds the plants up and makes them stand firmly, so as you can imagine it is pretty tough.
 It is also what makes these yarns slightly stiff and scratchy.